Frequently Asked Questions

 Can I access hearing documents?

-A member of the public who wants any other document used in a hearing must make a motion to the Tribunal.
+If the documents you want were filed with the Tribunal before January 1, 2023, you must make a motion to the Tribunal to request them.
 See the Guide to the Tribunal Process for more information.

 Who has the burden of proof in a Tribunal hearing?